TamerB/CounterWebApp/README.md

 This project is not of my creation.
-It is just used here for Simple-PAAS testing
+I use it here as a Maven Spring Java project to test my teams Simple-PAAS project.